 - Secure gates and doors - heavy swinging gates or doors are very dangerous, especially in high winds.

-- Never leave equipment or items against walls, sheds or other structures.
-Children may climb on it or cause it to fall on them.
+do not leave equipment or items against walls, sheds or other structures - children may climb on them or cause them to fall onto themselves

 Preventing drowning on the farm

 Even a shower of rain can fill a container enough for a child to drown in.
 To keep children safe from water outside: